-Since there is no unified theory on how family background should influence a person's educational decisions in adulthood, one has to relate to a combination of theories on different aspects of the proposed relationship.
-Indeed, there are some theories that can provide the basis for hypotheses as they border at the topic or concentrate on some aspects of it.
-The framework for the hypotheses will be provided by human capital theory (e.g., Becker, 1962; Schultz, 1961).
+Since there is no unified theory on how the family background might influence a person's educational decisions in adulthood, one has to draw on theories on different aspects of the proposed relationship.
+Indeed, there are some theories that provide the basis for hypotheses, as they border at the topic or concentrate on some aspects of it.
+The framework for the hypotheses will be provided by human capital theory (e.g., Becker, 1962).
 Additional assumptions based on theories and results from disciplines such as psychology and genetics are implemented below.

-According to Becker (1962) human capital denotes a bundle of skills that determine a person's labour market productivity.
+According to Becker (1962), human capital denotes a bundle of skills that determine a person's labour market productivity.
 In the standard model this productivity can be observed accurately by both the person holding it and potential employers at no cost.
-Human capital can be augmented by training which is therefore turned into an investment in productive capabilities.
-This in turn increases future income prospects as a person is assumed to achieved a wage according to her marginal productivity.
+Human capital can be augmented by training, which in turn increases future income prospects, as a person is assumed to achieve a wage according to her marginal productivity.
+Investment in human capital should take place as long as the expected present value of wage gains at least equals the present value of direct and opportunity costs.
+Another assumption is that the costs of training are negatively related to the innate abilities of the learner.
+More able people thus invest more in their human capital.